-Easter is fast-approaching, with this year’s spring holiday falling on April 17, 2022. 🐰 Thinking of running an email marketing campaign to make this holiday “eggstra” special?
+Easter Sunday is fast-approaching, with this year’s spring holiday falling on April 17, 2022. 🐰 Thinking of running an email marketing campaign to make this holiday “eggstra” special?
 Read our top tips for creating an awesome Easter email newsletter—or simply Spring-themed if that’s what you’re after.

-From a commercial point of view, Easter sales aren’t on the level of Christmas, Valentine’s Day, or Black Friday, that’s for sure.
+From a commercial point of view, Easter sales aren’t on the level of Christmas, Valentine’s Day, or Black Friday – that’s for sure.
 Holiday email marketing strategies often focus on these fall and winter shopping occasions.

 Easter signals the coming of spring—warmer weather and more sunshine.

 A spring newsletter is a great way to freshen your subscribers’ inboxes with spring collections and seasonal offerings.

 It’s also a nice off-season occasion to remind people that you’re still open for business and give them ideas of things they can do with your products.
 Like in this Spring newsletter example from Whole Foods Market: